ixtiyorsaitov/room-boking-system/README.md

 *   ❌ Cancel Booking – Easily delete your bookings via a confirmation modal.
 *   🔍 View All Bookings – Admins (or users) can see all booked rooms and their dates.
 *   📦 Clean Folder Structure – Well-organized codebase for maintainability and scalability.

+<h2>🚀 Api endpoints</h2>

+Here're some of the project's api endpoints:

+* GET ```/rooms``` - get all rooms
+*  – Browse available rooms with details like price capacity and description.
+*  – Users can select a specific day to book a room.
+*  – Unconfirmed bookings auto-expire after a certain time.
+*  – Filter and view only your own bookings.
+*  – Easily delete your bookings via a confirmation modal.
+*  – Admins (or users) can see all booked rooms and their dates.
+*   📦 Clean Folder Structure – Well-organized codebase for maintainability and scalability.

 <h2>🛠️ Installation Steps:</h2>